omicsEye/microbial_physiology/README.md

-# m2interact
+# microbial physiology
-**m2interact** is a physiology trait collection and data representation tool.
+**microbial physiology** is a physiology trait collection and data representation tool.
 It can be used to parse microbial and metabolite physiology data from online sources and construct a single data table for each.
 This datatable, combined with sample omics data (ie. microbial abundance tables & metabolite intensity values) can be represented using different visualization methods.

 ## Instructions
-For a more indepth look at each function, refer to the [wiki](https://github.com/broadinstitute/m2interact/wiki)
+For a more indepth look at each function, refer to the [wiki](https://github.com/broadinstitute/microbial_physiology/wiki)

 ### Sourcing Microbial Data
 Install the required dependencies using `install.packages(c(Jupyter, RCurl, rjson, IRKernal, pheatmap, ggplot2, RColorBrewer, XML, foreach, parallel, doParallel, data.table, utils, rlist, crul, jsonlite, R.utils, rvest, colorspace, recommenderlab, RAM))`

 Source all files found in the *R* folder (if the package is not built).
-This can be done by setting the working directory to the R folder inside the m2Interact folder using `setwd("~/<PATH>/m2Interact/R")` and then running `files.sources = list.files()` and `sapply(files.sources, source)`.
-Then be sure to set the working directory to the m2Interact folder using `setwd("~/<PATH>/m2Interact")`.
+This can be done by setting the working directory to the R folder inside the microbial_physiology folder using `setwd("~/<PATH>/microbial_physiology/R")` and then running `files.sources = list.files()` and `sapply(files.sources, source)`.
+Then be sure to set the working directory to the microbial_physiology folder using `setwd("~/<PATH>/microbial_physiology")`.

 Using the BacDive API requires an account associated with the site.
 This can be created at this [registration link](https://bacdive.dsmz.de/api/bacdive/registration/register/).
 After doing so, a username and password need to be provided to the script in order to access the API and make requests to it.
 Parameters can be supplied to each function, as well.